 - Communicating effectively orally and in writing

-- Provide effective direction and manage assigned staff
+- Supervising, training, mentoring, and motivating assigned staff

-- Understand, interpret, and apply laws, rules, regulations, policies, procedures, contracts, budgets, and labor/management agreements
+- Understand, interpret, and apply laws rules, regulations, labor agreements, policies, procedures, and resource limitations

 - Read, write, speak, and understand English